 You can personalize display adverts for the end-users.
 Choose parameters of your audience in the demand side platform DSP or inside of the ad exchange dashboard and the ads will appear in front of the right people in real time.

 You can count on great reach

-With the help of ad tech software (DSP or ad exchange) and display banners, (especially during the advancement of programmatic advertising) you can get your message across numerous websites and reach users on all devices in all geos.
+With the help of ad tech software (DSP or ad exchange) and display banners, (especially during the advancement of programmatic ads) you can get your message across numerous websites and reach users on all devices in all geos.